LifeLock vs Aura (2026): Plan Prices, Renewal Traps & Which Wins

 - Experian (free) — Experian monitoring + FICO score

-- Your bank's fraud alerts (free) — Real-time transaction monitoring
+- Your bank's fraud alerts (free) — real-time transaction monitoring

 Our Recommendation

 If you want maximum insurance: LifeLock Ultimate Plus — but call to negotiate at every renewal.
-Never pay full renewal price.
+Never pay the full renewal price.

 How Much Would You Save?